User Experience (UX) Design Tips and Best Practices for eCommerce Websites

 This becomes all the more crucial when you own an eCommerce store.

-So, how do you intrigue your customers and retain their interests in using your eCommerce website or an app?
+So, how do you intrigue your customers and retain their interest in using your eCommerce website or an app?

 Well, we are about to find out.